A Lifelong Interest in the Human Mind: Zahria Thomas

-When Zahria Thomas M.S.W. ’24 was growing up in Texas, she often accompanied her mother to nursing school classes.
+When Zahria Thomas, M.S.W. ’24, was growing up in Texas, she often accompanied her mother to nursing school classes.
 She remembers the psychology course most vividly: the teacher would encourage her to take notes on the curriculum and hand her copies of class exams to take “since you’re here.”

 Both her mom’s determination for continuing education and her own early exposure to the inner workings of the human mind left an impact – she matriculated at the Smith College School for Social Work just two weeks after graduating from Hampshire College with a degree in reproductive rights and health injustice and an ultimate goal of becoming a sex educator for high school students.